aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-psd/_index.md

 ---
 title: Convert CGM to PSD via C# API
 description: Export CGM to PSD in your .NET applications without using any third party application
-url_ignore: /net/conversion/cgm-to-psd/
 family: total
 platformtag: net
 feature: conversion
 informat: CGM
 outformat: PSD
-otherformats: IMAGE  JPEG2000 TGA WMF SVGZ APNG EMZ WMZ DXF DICOM
+otherformats: IMAGE  JPEG2000 TGA WMF SVGZ APNG EMZ WMZ DXF DICOM IMAGE
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
 {{< blocks/products/pf/feature-page-header h1="Convert CGM file to PSD via C#" h2="Export CGM to PSD within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export CGM to PSD image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to PSD.
+With Aspose.Total for .NET, the process of exporting CGM files to PSD images within any .NET application is simple and efficient.
+This can be achieved in just two straightforward steps, utilizing Aspose.PDF for .NET and Aspose.Imaging for .NET Image Processing API.

+To begin, using Aspose.PDF for .NET, you can export CGM files to JPEG format.
+Aspose.PDF for .NET provides a powerful API for working with PDF documents and offers comprehensive functionality for seamless CGM to JPEG conversion.

+Once you have the JPEG image, the next step involves leveraging Aspose.Imaging for .NET.
+This Image Processing API allows you to convert the JPEG image to PSD format, providing excellent flexibility and control over the conversion process.

+By following this two-step approach using Aspose.Total for .NET, you can effortlessly convert CGM files to PSD images within your .NET applications.
+Aspose.Total for .NET is a comprehensive suite of libraries that handle various file formats, including PDF, JPEG, and PSD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}